-•After a term begins, the student's Academic and Student Support Advisor is to be informed of the need for a leave of absence as soon as is reasonably possible.

-•For approved leave of absences, all course registration and records will be updated appropriately according to standard procedures, supporting documentation, and enrollment reporting.

-•Leave of absences are approved for a specific timeframe based on the dates within supporting documentation (see types of leave of absence criteria for details).
-If the leave of absence requires an extension that falls within the maximum two terms, student's will need to contact their Academic and Student Support Advisors in writing before the date that the original leave of absence expires to request an extension.

-•If a student is withdrawn for any reason before

-requesting a leave of absence, a request for a leave of absence cannot be considered until the course, term, or college withdrawal is resolved.

-•Earned grades cannot be retroactively changed due to a leave of absence.

-• All current student requirements at the time of reentry and readmission are in effect for the student's reactivation including curriculum, course catalog, and policies.
+- After a term begins, the student's Academic and Student Support Advisor is to be informed of the need for a leave of absence as soon as is reasonably possible. - For approved leave of absences, all course registration and records will be updated appropriately according to standard procedures, supporting documentation, and enrollment reporting. - Leave of absences are approved for a specific timeframe based on the dates within supporting documentation (see types of leave of absence criteria for details).
+If the leave of absence requires an extension that falls within the maximum two terms, students will need to contact their Academic and Student Support Advisors in writing before the date that the original leave of absence expires to request an extension. - If a student is withdrawn for any reason before requesting a leave of absence, a request for a leave of absence cannot be considered until the course, term, or college withdrawal is resolved. - Earned grades cannot be retroactively changed due to a leave of absence. - All current student requirements at the time of reentry and readmission are in effect for the student's reactivation including curriculum, course catalog, and policies.

-Students who do not return at the end of the leave of absence will be withdrawn from the College effective as of the date they ceased attending/participating in classes or clinicals.
+If a leave of absences is approved and taken before grades are earned or the end of the effective term, the student's transcript will show withdrawals (W) for all registered courses in accordance with the dates published on the Academic Calendar (Registration | Goldfarb School of Nursing (barnesjewishcollege.edu).
+Withdrawals as a result of a LOA will not be counted in a student's satisfactory progress requirements but remain on the student's academic record the date they ceased attending/participating in classes or clinicals.
 To return, if an exception is not granted, requires readmission through the application process.
 All admission requirements at the time of reapplication are in effect for the student's readmission including curriculum, course catalog, and policy updates.